max-mapper/standard-format/readme.md

 `standard` also outputs a message ("Run `standard --fix` to automatically fix some problems.") when it detects problems that can be fixed automatically so you can save time!

-`standard-format` is currently more thorough than `standard --fix` so if you have an ES5-only codebase, you can keep happily using it.

 ## Installation